 There is this notion that you need to have a technical degree to start a company in Silicon Valley.
 I don’t have a STEM degree.
 Jack Dorsey doesn’t have STEM degree.
 In my first startup, Yodlee, I had five engineers and we got our funding and our venture capital valuation because of them.
 If you have consumer product vision and you can articulate it in a sleek and simple to use product, that is the new rock start CEO.

-How does the BoardList help diversify corporate boards?
+How is the BoardList helping to diversify corporate boards?

 When it comes to choosing who’s on your corporate board, you go to what’s familiar.
 You go to the networks you know, so if the networks you know are all male, chances are you’re going there.
 If you’re looking for a female board member, you pick who’s in your first order network.
 The goal with the BoardList is very simple.
 That woman may not be in your first order network, but she’s certainly in your second or third.
 The BoardList introduces you to these women.